 What is light?
 How does light make you feel?
 What is darkness?
 How does darkness make you feel?
 Why does light remind us of the things that come from God?
 Why does darkness remind us of things that come from Satan?
 What does the Bible mean by 'living in the light'?
 Who is the light of the world?

-Why do we need light?
+How is life dependent on light?